-Studio SK was appointed as the interior designer to create a design concept for this new physical space for existing and new customers to enjoy, and which could be implemented as the design blueprint for future locations - the client's dream!
+Studio SK was appointed as the interior designer to create a design concept for this new physical space for existing and new customers to enjoy, and which could be implemented as the interior design blueprint for future locations - the client's long-term dream!

 Design brief & interior inspiration